boboky/Continuous-Integration-With-Jenkins-Part-1/C_Lecture.md

 - in your Github javaweb project, update CounterWebApp/src/main/webapp/WEB-INF/pages/index.jsp file, change 'Message' to 'Info' and 'Counter' to 'No:', then run entire redeploymemt pipeline to see your change in prod
 - Our Pipeline does not have Test task.. can you add this?
 - How can you ensure you have a back up of your source code before every deploy?
+- Automatically trigger deploy when code is checked into github master branch
 - Can you include email/text alerts to your builds?

 ## Summary

 We workshop should provide you the foundation you need to use Jenkins.
 Try to complete above task.
-Workshop on Jenkins Pipelining and Docker Integration is next ( not Free :-) )
+Workshop on Jenkins Pipelining and Docker Integration is next ( Jenkins 2 not Free :-) )